 Patent costs consist of patent-related legal and filing fees.
 Due to the uncertainty associated with the successful development of our AOT and Joule Heat products, all patent costs are expensed as incurred.
-During the three-month periods ended March 31, 2018 and 2017, patent costs were \$6,000 and \$16,000, respectively, and were included as part of operating expenses in the accompanying consolidated statements of operations.
+During the six-month periods ended June 30, 2018 and 2017, patent costs were \$12,000 and \$24,000, respectively, and were included as part of operating expenses in the accompanying consolidated statements of operations.
+During the three-month periods ended June 30, 2018 and 2017, patent costs were \$6,000 and \$7,000, respectively, and were included as part of operations expenses in the accompanying consolidated statements of operations.